-You will receive information about how to prepare your child for the operation in your admission letter.
-The doctors will explain the operation in more detail, discuss any worries you may have and ask you to give permission for the surgery by signing a consent form.
-Another doctor will also visit you to explain about the anaesthetic.
-If your child has any medical problems, particularly allergies, please tell the doctors about these.
-Please also bring in any medicines your child is currently taking should also be brought in.
+Parents receive information about how to prepare their child for the operation in their admission letter.
+The doctors will explain the operation in more detail, discuss any worries families may have and ask them to give permission for the surgery by signing a consent form.
+Another doctor will also visit to explain about the anaesthetic.
+If the child has any medical problems, particularly allergies, the doctors should be told about these.
+Any medicines the child is currently taking should also be brought in.

 What does the operation involve?

 The nasal dermoid cyst is removed in an operation carried out under general anaesthetic.
 The surgeon makes an incision (cut) in the skin of the nose, either around any skin tract or in some cases underneath the nose.
 The cyst then removed carefully so that none of the cyst behind.
 The incision is closed using stitches.

 Are there any risks?